L\'evy Area Analysis and Parameter Estimation for fOU Processes via Non-Geometric Rough Path Theory: Rough paths and It o integration

-where $\varphi_{s,t}^{\gamma}=\varphi^{\gamma}(t)-\varphi^{\gamma}(s)$. \begin{rem} One can verify that, if $H=\frac{1}{2}$, this It\^o rough path enhancement is consistent with It\^o theory for the standard Brownian motion.
-When $\Gamma=0$, this enhancement is the same with the one form case defined in \cite{QX}.
-In the following, we will illustrate why we call it as It\^o rough path/It\^o rough integration. \end{rem}
+\begin{rem} One can verify that, if $H=\frac{1}{2}$, this It\^o rough path enhancement is consistent with It\^o theory for the standard Brownian motion.
+When $\Gamma=0$, this enhancement is the same as the one form case defined in Qian and Xu \cite{QX}.
+In what follows, we will illustrate why we call this It\^o rough path/It\^o rough integration. \end{rem}